chris010970/overpass-api/README.md

 # overpass-api

-Utility client class for overpass api + interesting use cases - see notebooks.
+Utility client class for OpenStreetMap overpass api + interesting use cases - see notebooks.